 For example, I have a user generated data range that’s supposed to be made up of either numbers or empty cells.
 However, Excel users sometimes bump their keyboards inadvertently (when you hit the space bar) and things like a space character can get entered into an otherwise empty cell, and go undetected to the naked eye.

-As part of a VBA macro I looped through each cell in this data range and performed an operation for any cell value … Read the rest
+As part of a VBA macro I looped through each cell in this data range and performed an … Read the rest

 Recently I was asked how to subtract time in Excel (time difference) or how to calculate the number of hours between two points in time on different days.
 Since this was in a reader comment, I gave a brief answer that requires a fuller account here.